DefectDojo/django-DefectDojo/docs/content/en/running/upgrading.md

 Upgrading to DefectDojo Version 2.0.x.
 --------------------------------------

+BEFORE UPGRADING:
-WARNING: Upgrade to 1.15.x first before upgrading to 2.0.0, otherwise you will brick you instance.
+- Upgrade to 1.15.x first before upgrading to 2.0.0, otherwise you will brick you instance.

+Now follow usual steps to upgrade as described above.

+AFTER UPGRADING
-WARNING: Run `docker-compose exec uwsgi ./manage.py endpoint_pre-migration_check` before upgrading to check if your endpoints can be migrated succesfully. ([#4188](https://github.com/DefectDojo/django-DefectDojo/pull/4188))
+- Check if all your endpoints could be migrated succesfully, go to: https://<defect-dojo-url>/endpoint/migrate.
+- Alternatively, this can be run as management command:  `docker-compose exec uwsgi ./manage.py endpoint_migration`
+- Details about endpoint migration / improvements in https://github.com/DefectDojo/django-DefectDojo/pull/4473

 We decided to name this version 2.0.0 because we did some big cleanups in this release: